Integrations

 Connects to Notion workspaces for reading, writing, and creating pages.

-- Read page content (converted from Notion blocks to Markdown)
+- Read page content (Notion blocks converted to plain text)

 - Search across the workspace